This post may contain affiliate links. Please read my affiliate policy.

 This banana pineapple smoothie may be simple to make, but it’s packed with creamy, tropical goodness and naturally energizing nutrients:

-• Frozen pineapple: Frozen pineapple chunks are the heart of this smoothie.
+- Frozen pineapple: Frozen pineapple chunks are the heart of this smoothie.
 They add icy texture and bright, tangy sweetness, no need for extra ice!
 Look for frozen pineapple in the freezer aisle near other frozen fruits.
-You can also check out our blog on how to cut a pineapple
+You can also learn to cut pineapple with my guide.

-• Coconut milk: This rich, dairy-free milk gives the smoothie its luxurious texture and satisfying richness.
-For the ultimate indulgence, look for full-fat canned coconut milk in cans.
+- Coconut milk: This rich, dairy-free milk gives the smoothie its luxurious texture and satisfying richness.
+For the ultimate indulgence, look for full-fat coconut milk brands in cans.
 Yet you can also use lite or refrigerated, which are less caloric and gentler on your tummy.
-You can also create your own homemade coconut milk with our guide.
+You can also make coconut milk at home with my guide.

 How to Make a Pineapple Banana Smoothie